Victoria at a glance

 Globally connected, nationally engaged

-We connect and engage with the Government, the business sector, the community and other academic institutions throughout New Zealand.
+As a capital city university, we have strong national engagement with the Government, the business sector, the community and other academic institutions throughout New Zealand.

 Areas of distinctiveness